A couple of people said, Rush, Rush, thank you for trying to keep everybody a good frame of mind today, but don't feel so bad for Cruz.

 No network can.

-Neither there isn't a cable network out there that has a personality that can draw a crowd like Trump for the reasons Trump does.
+There isn't a cable network out there that has a personality that can draw a crowd like Trump for the reasons Trump does.

-That may be a couple, but certainly not enough to generate audience tune-in factors that increase the audience throughout the busy broadcast day or night.
+Maybe a couple, but certainly not enough to generate audience tune-in factors that increase the audience throughout the busy broadcast day or night.

 And with Trump doing that, there is more attention than ever being paid to the places these people work.

-All of these people audience ratings are higher than ever.
+All of these people, audience ratings are higher than ever.

 And as such, they're getting more comment from the public.

-And my point is even that and they they they hate it, they don't like having to turn the network over to Trump, but they can't not do it.
+They don't like having to turn the network over to Trump, but they can't not do it.

-And they've gotten comfortable With it.
+And they've gotten comfortable with it.

-But what if the media did decide that they would rather have Trump in the White House than Hillary?
+But what if the media did decide that they would rather have Trump in the White House than Hillary, simply because it'd be more fun, it'd be more exciting.

 But it might mean bigger audiences.